Thackley: Transport

 The nearest railway station is Shipley, with connections to Bradford, Leeds and Keighley.
 The main 'A' Road through the village is the A657 Leeds Road running from Shipley in the west to Greengates in the east and onto Leeds.
 FirstGroup's bus services operate from Shipley through Thackley to Buttershaw (612, 613 & 614) providing a 15-minute frequency into Bradford and Shipley Monday to Saturday daytime.

 Keighley Bus Company also provides a half-hourly daytime service to Bingley, Keighley, Leeds and Shipley; this is operated as the Aireline 60, taking its name from the local River Aire.
 TLC Travel 660 service between Bradford and Shipley also runs on an hourly basis Monday to Saturday daytime.
 Leeds and Liverpool Canal is used almost entirely by barge pleasure craft.

 Sport

-The village has a football team, Thackley A.F.C., who play in the and have their home ground at Dennyfield in Buck Wood to the north-west of the village.
+The village has had a football team, Thackley A.F.C., since 1930 who currently play in the and have their home ground of Dennyfield in Buck Wood to the north-west of the village.

 The village cricket club, Thackley C.C., play nearby in their ground off Thackley Road.